 They’re the descendants of dogs who were raised by sheepherders in the Basque region of Europe and later Australia before coming to the US in the 1800s.

 Blue Merle Aussies are recognized by the AKC, the United States Australian Shepherd Association, and the United Kennel Club.
 Other recognized colors include red, red merle, and black.

-Blue Merle dogs don’t look different than any other Aussie except for their coloring.
+Blue Merle Aussie dogs don’t look different than any other Australian Shepherd except for their coloring.
 That means that they have a proportionate head with a tapered muzzle, triangular ears, and a scissor bite.

-Perhaps one of the most distinctive traits of a Blue Merle is their eyes.
-They can have brown, blue, or amber eyes that can be either solid, marbled or flecked with color.
+Perhaps one of the most distinctive traits of a Blue Merle is its eyes.
+They can have brown, blue, or amber eyes that can be either solid, marbled, or flecked with color.

 They may have a darker amber ring around the iris and/or several brown flecks.

 They may also have two completely different colors or color patterns in their eyes, a trait known as heterochromia.
 As you can imagine, these pups really stand out and may have one blue eye and one amber or brown eye.

 According to the breed standard, the neck is arched and transitions into a straight, strong back that is level from withers to hips.